TakaSoap/microsoft-365-docs-pr.zh-CN/microsoft-365/security/defender-endpoint/old-index.md

 - Intune
 - Microsoft Defender for Office 365
 - Microsoft Defender for Identity
-- Azure Defender
+- Microsoft Defender for Cloud
 - Skype for Business
-- Microsoft Cloud App Security
+- Microsoft Defender for Cloud Apps

 <a name="mtp"></a>
 **[Microsoft 365 Defender](/microsoft-365/security/defender/microsoft-threat-protection)**<br>